 Nope, that’s not a bird or a plane.
 It’s just a bunch of children flying through the foliage of Bedok Reservoir Park in one of Forest Adventure’s three courses.

-The Kid’s Course ($34/hour), for those aged five to ten years old – and at least 1.1 metres tall – features 16 aerial obstacle crossings before finishing with a 15-metre flying fox all the way down.
-For toddlers under four, there are trapezes, balancing beams and a spider net to navigate in the Mini Course ($15/three rounds).
-And adventurous kids ten and up are allowed on the Grand Course ($46/adult, $43/below 18), which packs in 35 ‘stages’ and four flying foxes – across water, no less – found 6 metres off the ground.
+The Kid’s Course ($36/hour), for those aged five to nine years old – and at least 1.1 metres tall – features 22 crossings including two awesome zip lines, it ends with a 15-metre flying fox all the way down.
+For a smaller course, there is the Junior Course ($39/per child) inclusive of one round of the Kids's and Grand Course.
+And adventurous kids ten and up are allowed on the Grand Course ($50/adult, $40/below 18), which packs in 44 wobbly crossings and three zip lines – across water, no less – found 6 metres off the ground.

 And fear not, parents: kids will be connected to a continuous safety line throughout the course and will not be disconnected until they’ve reached the end.
 While you aren’t allowed on the Mini Course, it has a raised platform for you to be nearer to your nervous tots.

 Sixty kilometres-per-hour, 75 metres up and 450 metres long.
-MegaZip ($32/Singaporeans and PRs, $39.90/non-residents) is one of the longest and steepest zip lines – and probably fastest – in the region.
+MegaZip ($50) is one of the longest and steepest zip lines – and probably fastest – in the region.
 While there is no minimum age to take the plunge, children need to be at least 0.9 metres tall – and they’ll still have to take flight in tandem with an adult.
 The reward?
 A breathtaking view of Siloso Beach.

-Kids taller than 1.2 metres can navigate their way through ClimbMax ($39), a high-ropes course amid eucalpytus trees.
+Kids taller than 1.2 metres can navigate their way through MegaClimb ($45), a high-ropes course amid eucalpytus trees.
 There are three levels of difficulty, each with a dozen obstacles, to pick from – they range from 5 to 15 metres above ground.

-This edutainment centre (entry from $5) uses hands-on activities and facilities to introduce the wild world of science to those aged 18 months to eight.
+This edutainment centre (entry from $5, off-peak) uses hands-on activities and facilities to introduce the wild world of science to those aged 18 months to eight.
 And, as you’d probably guess by now, gravity’s a big part of it.

 Enter The Big Dream Climber.
 This fantastical two-storey-high wall features elements plucked from the mind of the Mad Hatter: hanging doors, flying fish, giant gears and huge leaves greet kids at every corner.
 And if they manage to scale the wall, they’ll arrive at the Music Zone, where they can go nuts on drums and organs, constructed from PVC pipes.